xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories: Experiments

-\paragraph{Robustness to Lookback Length.} \autoref{fig:lookback_sensitivity}~illustrates the performance of \ours{} across varying lookback lengths and prediction horizons.
+\densePar{Robustness to the Lookback Length.} \autoref{fig:lookback_sensitivity}~illustrates the performance of \ours{} across varying lookback lengths $T$ and prediction horizons $H$.
+Note that we had to rerun some experiments for TimeMixer at $T=720$ with varying seeds since many training runs diverged.
 We observe that \ours{} can effectively utilize longer lookback windows than the baselines, especially when compared to transformer-based models.
 This advantage stems from \ours{}'s avoidance of self-attention, allowing it to handle extended lookback lengths efficiently.
-Additionally, \ours{} demonstrates stable and consistent performance with low variance.
-These results confirm that increasing the lookback length improves forecasting accuracy and enhances robustness, particularly for longer prediction horizons.
+On short prediction lengths with $T \in \{ 96, 192 \}$, information of more than 768 time steps in the past becomes redundant to inform the comparatively short forecast, causing models to deteriorate slightly.
+On longer horizons, increasingly farther lookbacks become useful for forecasting.
+Additionally, \ours{} demonstrates stable and consistent performance with low variance across scales.

+\densePar{\ours{} Captures Cross-Variate Patterns.} To determine if our chosen ordering of variates is viable, we conduct additional experiments investigating the impact of different variate permutations in \autoref{tab:variate-ordering} in \autoref{app:more_attribution}.
+While we observe that the performance does depend to a certain extent on the ordering of variates, this does not pose a significant limitation in practice since the standard ordering provided with each dataset already yields strong forecasts.
+Moreover, our attribution analysis (cf.~\autoref{fig:attribution}) confirms that \ours{} effectively captures cross-variate interactions.

+\densePar{Ensembling over More than Two Views.} Following the perspective that multi-view mixing is an ensemble over variate orderings, we extend our method to accommodate additional randomly permuted views beyond the original and reverse order.
+To this end, $\operatorname{FC}^\text{view}$ is extended accordingly.
+The full results in \autoref{sec:app:ensembling_views} show that this does not improve the modeling accuracy of \ours{}.